 In their current composition, both boards meet this objective.
 The age range of the Executive Board is 15 years; that of the Supervisory Board is 30 years.

-In addition, maximum age limits apply to both boards (for the Supervisory Board please see the information regarding the "Objectives of the Supervisory Board with respect to its composition and profile of skills and expertise" on page 200 et seq.).
-For Executive Board members, a maximum age of 70 applies.
+In addition, maximum age limits apply to both boards: for the Supervisory Board please see the information regarding the "Objectives of the Supervisory Board with respect to its composition, and profile of skills and expertise"; for Executive Board members, a maximum age of 70 applies.